The biggest whales can eat the equivalent of 80,000 Big Macs in one day

 More whales, more krill?

-Still, some researchers believe that the killing of more than a million baleen whales around Antarctica over the 20th century, and the loss of all their fecal fertilizer, is tied to the subsequent dramatic declines in krill populations.
+Still, some researchers believe that the killing of more than a million baleen whales around Antarctica over the 20th century, as well as the loss of all their fecal fertilizer, is tied to the subsequent dramatic declines in krill populations.

 Pre-whaling populations of whales would annually eat double the total amount of Antarctic krill that exists in the Southern Ocean today, according to the new report's calculations.